 Now, by the time a TFA student graduates they will be familiar with integrating technology in their learning environment, additionally familiar with the use of such apps like Educreations, Telligami, Arasma, Kahoot, Nearpod, and Notability, to name a few.
 It is our hope to expand our students’ skills even more through the addition of Coding and 3D Printing courses, adding to their resumes and increasing their technological proficiencies in a competitive job market.

-Finally, I’m very blessed to announce that TFA has been awarded yet again as an Apple Distinguished Program in the Upper School for another two years.
+Finally, The First Academy is blessed to announce that we’ve been awarded yet again as an Apple Distinguished Program in the Upper School for another two years.
 In our rapidly changing technological world, we know there is always more we can do to equip our rising Christian leaders with the best learning environment.
 However, we now know the formula to get there, and it’s not magic!
 It’s the compounding effect of intentional planning, measuring outcomes and celebrating small victories that are pushing TFA to excellence one step at a time.